francis-clairicia/EasyNetwork/docs/source/tutorials/ftp_server.rst

       :emphasize-lines: 3-6
       :dedent:

-   This will create a composite object with our two converters.
+   It will create a :term:`composite converter` with our two converters.

 The server